okeeffed/cheat-sheets/Advanced-React-Redux.md

 ### Local storage on the client and JWT

 The idea with the JWT token is to save that and be able to use it.
+Having the JWT in local storage, it also means that it is persistent and available again for a user once they come back.